Investment Objectives

 Fund performance

-The CC High Income Bond Fund gained 0.57% in July.
-Throughout the month, the portfolio manager remained active in line with the fund’s mandate, advancing the strategy to gradually increase the portfolio’s income yield by capitalizing on emerging opportunities, particularly in the IPO space.
+The CC High Income Bond Fund advanced 0.32% in September.
+The portfolio manager remained active in line with the fund’s mandate, focusing on gradually lifting the portfolio’s income yield by seizing emerging opportunities, particularly in the IPO market.

 Market and investment outlook

-We maintain a constructive view on European credit, supported by the ECB’s ongoing easing cycle, while also recognising growing relative value in U.S. high yield as the scope for further monetary accommodation in the euro area narrows.
+We remain constructive on European high yield credit, buoyed by strong demand for new issuance, while recognizing the increasing relative value in U.S. high yield as the scope for further monetary accommodation in the euro area narrows.
 Given the fluid macroeconomic and geopolitical backdrop, a proactive and adaptive management approach will remain essential to navigating risks and capitalising on opportunities.

 • Key facts & performance